 Underneath the retro snap-on steel caseback, is a modern ETA A31.L21 automatic movement that beats at 4Hz and has a 54-hour power reserve.
 The caseback is engraved with a winged hourglass motif (the company’s historic logo), encircled with “EF Co LONGINES” which stands for Ernest Francillon, who ran Longines beginning in 1852.

-The Heritage Classic Chronograph 1946 comes on a black leather strap with steel pin buckle.
+The Heritage Classic Chronograph 1946 comes on a black leather strap with a steel pin buckle.
 A domed sapphire crystal protects the dial.
 Flat-pushers operate the chronograph.
-Water-resistance is 30 meters.
+The water-resistance is rated to 30 meters.
 (Ref.
-L2.822.214.171.124)
+L2.8126.96.36.199)